Nsustain/nsustain.com/README.md

-The goal of our website is to help you find a project that really touches your heart, something that you find truly worthwhile.
+The goal of our website is to help you find a project that really touches your heart, something that you find worthwhile.
 We'll try to make that process as smooth and enjoyable as possible, and - for your information - we don't do anything sneaky.